dbrgn/django-mathfilters/README.rst

     :target: https://crate.io/packages/django-mathfilters

-django-mathfilters is a pip-installable Python 2/3 module that provides different simple math filters for Django.
+django-mathfilters is a Python 3 module that provides different simple math filters for Django.

 Django provides an ``add`` template filter, but no corresponding subtracting, multiplying or dividing filters.